 The Directors, Management and the external auditor are present and available at the general meetings to address any queries or concerns on matters relating to the Group and its operations.

-All Board members were present at the 2022 AGM with some of them attending the AGM remotely.
-All key executives (or executives of equivalent rank) and the external auditor attended the AGM remotely as well.
+The 2023 AGM was held in a wholly physical format.
+The entire Board was present at the 2023 AGM.
+All key executives (or executives of equivalent rank) and the External Auditor attended the AGM as well.

 Dividend Policy